IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     ```

 {% hint style="info" %}
-- The wait period is the lesser of 60 seconds or the Action's configured [time limit](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md#per-action-timeout-ms-default-60s).
+- The wait period is the lesser of 60 seconds or the action's configured [time limit](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md#per-action-timeout-ms-default-60s).
 - The result of the activation is returned if it is available within the wait period.
 Otherwise, the activation continues processing in the system and an activation ID is returned so that one may check for the result later, as with non-blocking requests \(see [here](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions.md#watching-action-output) for tips on monitoring activations\).
 {% endhint %}

 ### **Non-blocking invocations**

-A non-blocking invocation will invoke the Action immediately, but _not wait_ for a response.
+A non-blocking invocation will invoke the action immediately, but _not wait_ for a response.

 If you don't need the Action result right away, you can omit the `--blocking` flag to make a non-blocking invocation.
 You can get the result later by using the **Activation ID**.

-1. Invoke the `hello` Action using the command-line as a non-blocking activation.
+1. Invoke the `hello` action using the command-line as a non-blocking activation.

     ```bash
     ibmcloud fn action invoke hello